Itai-Nelken/itai-lang/new_spec.md

     return a + b;
 }
 ```
-Now only types that implement `std::traits::operators::Add<T, Out>` will be accepted as arguments.
+Now only types that implement `std::traits::operators::Add<T, T>` will be accepted as arguments.

 Multiple traits can be required:
 ```rust